 - Use H2 headings for items ordered from good to better to best

 - Use parallel structure in lists

-- The beginning of a sentence that applies to multiple items in a list, should apply to every item in the list
+- If the beginning of a sentence applies to multiple items in a list it must apply to every item

 - Use the same conjugation for verbs in a list

 - Don’t include a mix of nouns and verbs in lists